absorensen/numbers_go_brrrr/m2_concurrency/s1_threads.md

 # Threads
-Now I will introduce how to explicitly define a thread and give it some work to do.
-This can be very good for workloads which are long running and data largely independent.
+Now let's look at how you can explicitly define a thread and give it some work to do.
+This can be very good for workloads which are long running and with each thread's data being largely independent.

 This section is somewhat based on [The Book](https://doc.rust-lang.org/book/ch16-00-concurrency.html).
 In the last section we looked at what a parallelization library like Rayon can do.
 Under the hood, it does